Transgender sexuality: Effects of feminizing hormone therapy

 For transgender women, taking estrogen stimulates the development of breast tissue, causing them to increase in both size and sensitivity.
 This increased sensitivity can be pleasurable, painful, or both, depending on the person and the type of stimulation.
-Furthermore, for those taking estrogen and who have male genitalia, estrogen can (and often does) shrink the external male genitalia and decrease the production of semen (at times bringing the sperm count to zero), and can decrease the ability for the male genitalia to become erect.
+Furthermore, for those taking estrogen and who have male genitalia, estrogen can (and often does) shrink the external male genitalia and decrease the production of semen (at times bringing the sperm count to zero although cases of spermatogenesis in long-term hormone therapy recipients has been recorded).
+It can decrease the ability for the male genitalia to become erect, though erectile function can optionally be preserved with either personalized hormone therapy dosages (depending on whether the individual's body responds in the desired way), or with such medications as sildenafil (Viagra) and tadalafil (Cialis).
 In addition to these changes, some transgender women going through hormone therapy (HRT) can experience changes in the way their orgasms feel.
 For example, some people report the ability to experience multiple orgasms.

 HRT can cause decrease in sex drive or a change in the way arousal is experienced by trans women.
 A study published in 2014 found that 62.4% of trans women surveyed reported a decrease in sexual desire after hormone therapy and/or vaginoplasty.
 A 2008 study reported hypoactive sexual desire disorder (HSDD) in as many as one in three post-operative trans women on HRT, while around a quarter of the cisgender female controls were judged to have the disorder.
 There was no difference between the two group's reported sexual desire.

 Some trans women and healthcare providers anecdotally report the use of progestogens increasing libido.

 A 2009 pilot study tested the effectiveness of two treatments for HSDD in trans women: transdermal testosterone and oral dydrogesterone (a progestin).
 After six weeks of treatment, the group treated with testosterone reported improved sexual desire, while the group treated with the progestin reported no change.